-Rebecca is an international writer and visual artist.
+Rebecca is an award-winning writer working across Film, Television and Theatre.
 She has become a prominent voice in the calling out of inequality and abuse of power, sharing her experiences of injustice in institutions on Channel 4 News and the BBC2 Victoria Derbyshire show.

-Rebecca is a graduate of the Royal Court Writers Group and the Soho Theatre Writers Lab.
+Rebecca is alumni of the Royal Court Writers Group and the Soho Theatre Writers Lab.
 She was one of the three commissioned playwrights on the 2017 Old Vic 12 where she developed a new play called Exceptional Mercy, which explores the mistreatment of disabled prisoners and the friendship between a young man and his carer.
 She has featured and written for The Telegraph, The Huffington Post, and The Guardian.
 Her interview on Channel 4 News received over 5 million views in one week.
 Her mission continues.

 To read more about Rebecca’s projects in development click here.